-Playing two rounds of golf per week — 36 holes in total — and briskly walking the course rather than riding in a golf cart counts toward the American Heart Association’s recommendations for weekly exercise to reduce the risk of heart attack and stroke.
+Playing golf regularly and briskly walking the course rather than riding in a golf cart can boost your cardiovascular health and reduce the risk of heart attack and stroke.

 Before you hit the green, grab yourself a few dozen golf balls at Costco for a reasonable price.

 Finding the right mattress is critical to battling insomnia and soothing aching bodies, and Costco lets you choose from a wide variety of brands, types and sizes — as well as bedding.